 Three days in Tokyo wouldn’t be complete without taking on the Shibuya Crossing, one of the world’s busiest pedestrian intersections.
 Watching the organised chaos from ground level is a must, but for a more panoramic view, visit the shibuya station walkway opposite, or head up to the Starbucks where for a price of a drink you can get windowside views of the madness, and get that obligatory time lapse video.

-If you are feeling like something extra special, head to Shibuya Sky, the observation deck overlooking Shibuya Scramble Square.
-It offers breathtaking views of Tokyo’s skyline, and on clear days, even Mount Fuji makes an appearance.
+If you fancy something extra, head to Shibuya Sky, the observation deck on top of Shibuya Scramble Square.
+Wide views over Tokyo’s skyline, and on clear days, even Mount Fuji makes an appearance.

-Book your tickets in advance to avoid dissapointment, the most popular times sell out days and weeks in advance
+Book tickets well in advance to avoid disappointment.
+The most popular slots, especially around sunset, sell out days and weeks ahead.

 Getting There: Take the JR Yamanote Line to Shibuya Station.
 Exit via the Hachiko Exit for the crossing, then walk to Shibuya Scramble Square.